 I’m not attacking those who have chosen the Kickstarter method, or indeed Emphas.is but the model itself.
 It’s not sustainable enough in the long-term.
 The Internet is a series of fads, from myspace to facebook to twitter and so on.
 Right now crowd funding is great and i’m sure those who’ve managed to elicit funds from the community are going to use them wisely, but what happens two years from now?
 Do the public have to fund Larry’s career choices every 6 months?
 Will I have to buy Tomas a new Leica every year when he fancies going to another communist country?

 I think if we are looking at creating a new business model, we need to grow a backbone collectively and start convincing the editors, the publications and indeed anyone who is responsible for purchasing our work that paying a decent amount for the work is the way forward.
+Also, to track a parcel use the parcel tracker.
 I bet none of those working at the Guardian, the NYTimes or BBC are on salaries so small, they have to go out and beg friends for money, so why is it ok to expect those creating content for the publications to do the same?

 I don’t see any of the big names getting together and saying “enough!” to those blatantly abusing the market right now?
 Where is James saying “no I’m not working for 100 US a day whilst embedded in some charming hamlet in Afghanistan?”.